 Interim Suspension or Interim Suspension of Housing

-When the behavior of a student disrupts the good order of the university or poses a risk to the safety of the campus, the university may place the student on an interim suspension.
-This action immediately suspends the student from university premises and activities.
+When the behavior of a student, student group, or student organization disrupts the good order of the university or poses a risk to the safety of the campus, the university may place the student, student group, or student organizationon an interim suspension.
+This action immediately suspends the student, student group, or student organization from university premises and activities.

 The interim suspension will be decided by the dean of students (or designee), in consultation with appropriate university offices.
 The interim suspension will be confirmed in writing and remain in effect until such time as the alleged violations of the “Student Code of Conduct” are resolved.
 The student will be notified of the interim suspension by the director of community standards and student responsibility (or designee).
-Within three business days of the notification of the interim suspension, the student may request a review of the interim suspension.
-The request for review must be submitted in writing and include all relevant documentation the student wishes to be considered as part of the review.
-The purpose of the review is to determine only if the student poses an on-going threat.
+In instances in which it is determined that a student group or organization is placed on interim suspension, the student representative of the group or organization will be notified of the interim suspension in writing.
+This interim suspension will also remain in effect until such time as the alleged violations of the “Student Code of Conduct” have been resolved.
+Within five business days of the notification of the interim suspension, the student, student group or student organization may request a review of the interim suspension.
+The request for review must be submitted in writing and include all relevant documentation the student, student group or student organization wishes to be considered as part of the review.
+The purpose of the review is to determine only if the student, student group, or student organization poses an on-going threat.
 The vice president for student affairs (or designee) will then determine if the interim suspension remains in effect, is modified, or is rescinded.
 For instances involving allegations of sexual misconduct, relationship violence, or stalking (as defined in University Policy 03.004), the vice president or designee will make their decision in consultation with the Title IX coordinator.
-The decision on the review will be provided to the student in writing and is final.
+The decision on the review will be provided to the student, student group, or student organization in writing and is final.

-The student may request an extension of the deadline to submit a request for review in extreme circumstances, such as hospitalization or incarceration.
+The student, student group, or student organization may request an extension of the deadline to submit a request for review in extreme circumstances, such as hospitalization or incarceration.
 Students may be required to provide documentation related to their request for an extension.

 The outcome of the review will not impact the pending disciplinary process.
 If the vice president for student affairs (or designee) upholds the interim suspension, the decision will remain in effect until the pending charges through the office of community standards and student responsibility have been resolved.
-The student will be notified of the decision of the vice president for student affairs (or designee) in writing within a reasonable time frame.
+The student or student representative of the student group or organization will be notified of the decision of the vice president for student affairs (or designee) in writing within a reasonable time frame.

-If the final decision of the community standards process is to suspend or expel the student, the sanction will take effect from the date of the interim suspension.
-If the decision is a reprimand or disciplinary probation, or if the student is found not to be in violation of the charges, for purposes of the record, the interim suspension will be deemed not to have occurred.
-The student has the right to appeal the final decision in accordance with Part H.
+If the final decision of the community standards process is to suspend or expel the student, student group or student organization, the sanction will take effect from the date of the interim suspension.
+If the decision is a reprimand or disciplinary probation, or if the student, student group, or student organization is found not to be in violation of the charges, for purposes of the record, the interim suspension will be deemed not to have occurred.
+The student, student group, or student organization has the right to appeal the final decision in accordance with Part H.

 State of Emergency